PatrickAllenCooper/unsupervised-causal-association/README.md

 Further, we should seek to pose the question as to what expression causal belief will take when we traverse latent space representation.

+## Two Fundamental Circumstances
+There are two sorts of scenarios where such models are useful.
+The first corresponds to those environments where we have undefined variables in the environment which cause our knowledge statements to be partial.
+In such cases, modeling metro timing, etc. we accept that unknowns are responsible for the irregularities of our outcomes.
+In some simulation contexts however probabilistic statements are just representations of an expression of incomplete information.
+In such cases, we make use of the uniformity of sampling of some variables to create a subsampling of discrete variables.
+These can be used to construct distributions which can then be compared to generate insights about the intermediate states of the beliefs of such networks.

 # Methodology

 We must allow the model to cognize 2 eventual states which are contingent on a singular choice which must be embedded within time.
 To ensure this happens I propse using a variational autoencoder and based on the beta-VAE architecture, we will then use this arhitecture to devise a novel way to embedd this into the state representation using mutual information as a comparison metric.
 Solving this will take extensive experimentation.